-Youth and Adolescent Services promotes leadership, adolescent sexual health, pregnancy prevention, and assists youth and young parents to become healthy, self-sufficient, successful adults.
+Youth and Adolescent Services promote leadership, adolescent sexual health, pregnancy prevention, and assists youth and young parents to become healthy, self-sufficient, successful adults.
 It’s achieved by developing, strengthening, and advancing clinically-proven policies and programs based on industry best practices.
 EOC of Suffolk, Inc. offers a wide range of youth development, professional, and community education services focused on adolescent pregnancy, HIV/AIDS, and sexually transmitted diseases.
 Adolescent sexual health education services are provided at the request of school districts, community-based agencies, religious institutions, and civic organizations.
 Services include:

 With a focus on early childhood development, empathy, early literacy, and proactive – rather than reactive – parenting techniques, this program is available in a group setting, as well as limited case management services for pregnant or parenting adolescents.